elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ---

-### Can you explain how super works under the hood as `[[HomeObject]]`?
+### Can you explain how super works under the hood as the `[[HomeObject]]`?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> In JavaScript, super relies on the internal [[HomeObject]] property, which is set to the class prototype where the method is defined.
+It helps to find and call the parent class's method or constructor.
+</div><br />
-  <div><strong>Interview Response:</strong> While one might expect Obj.method() to reach up and call into Obj.prototype.method, this is not the case.
+  <div><strong>Technical Response:</strong> While one might expect Obj.method() to reach up and call into Obj.prototype.method, this is not the case.
 To find super.method(), the called function uses its home object, a value created when it was initially defined and one that does not get changed when the method gets reassigned.
 When a function gets specified as a class or object method, its [[HomeObject]] property becomes that object.
 Then super uses it to resolve the parent prototype and its methods.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />